“Doctor, what do you recommend for healthy aging?”

 “My mom is getting older and I want to help her stay healthy.
 What should we be doing?”

-On this blog, I usually write about how to manage or avoid specific senior health challenges.
+On this site, I usually write about how to manage or avoid specific aging health challenges.
 But in real life, I often get asked the questions above.
 After all, many people want advice on how to be healthier, or stay healthy.

 That’s because we all intuitively know that maintaining good health is key to maintaining what is most important to us as we age: our ability to be physically and mentally capable, so that we can remain active, engaged in our lives, and as independent as possible.